February 4, 2014 |

-DAVID TOLEDO, the man on trial for allegedly slashing the car tires of nearly 50 of his neighbors in 2012, did it because he wanted attention and fame, a prosecutor said yesterday.
+David Toledo, the man on trial for allegedly slashing the car tires of nearly 50 of his neighbors in 2012, did it because he wanted attention and fame, a prosecutor said Monday.
 "While this defendant was seeking a thrill, these people were being terrorized just so he could have his 15 minutes of fame," Assistant District Attorney Tracie Gaydos told the jury in her closing argument.
-Toledo, 46, portrayed himself as a community activist trying to catch the vandal before police arrested him in the crimes.
+Toledo, 46, held himself out as a community activist trying to catch the vandal - dubbed the "Mayfair Tire Slasher" by the media - before police arrested him for the crimes.

 September 4, 2012

 Months after Mayfair residents were plagued by slashed tires, two more Northeast Philadelphia neighborhoods have been victimized by a similar outbreak.
 Philadelphia police are investigating vandalization of almost a dozen cars Saturday night in Port Richmond and six more vehicles Sunday night in the area of Rosalie and Bingham Streets in Lawncrest.
 Police have not said if the latest tire slashings are related and no arrests have been made.
 In the previous outbreak, Mayfair residents were stunned in April when one of their neighbors, David Toledo, 44, was charged with vandalizing 55 tires.

 Days after a Holmesburg man was charged with slashing the tires on more than 50 parked cars, police were searching Friday for someone who slashed tires on four cars in Feltonville.
 Police said the vandal caused about $1,200 in damage to the cars, parked on Gransback Street near Rockland Street.
 It was unclear when the vandalism occurred, though police were on the scene about 7 a.m.
 David Toledo, 44, was arrested Wednesday on charges of criminal mischief, submitting false reports to police, and possession of an instrument of crime.